cleira0501/Data-Science-25Sp/data-science-curriculum-build/challenges/c09-income-assignment.md

   this trend exist?
   - the bigger the population size is, the smaller the income standard error.
-This makes sense because standard error is directly influenced by sample size(population), and when the population is big, the median values are less prone to be influenced by the outliers and the extremeties.
+This makes sense because standard error is directly influenced by sample size when the sample size is directly correlated to population(let’s say we take 10% of households in each counties as our sample), then when the population is big, the median values are less prone to be influenced by the outliers and the extremeties since one data point doesn’t have that big of an influence on the median.
 - What does this *overall* trend tell you about the relative ease of studying small vs large counties?
   - Smaller counties with smaller populations may have more significant